json-api/json-api/_profiles/drupal/resource-versioning/index.md

 ## Format

-The value of the `resourceVersion` parameter **MUST** be a colon-separated (U+003A COLON, “:”) string.
+The value of the `resourceVersion` parameter **MUST** be a colon-separated (U+003A COLON, “:”) string composed of one or more segments.
 The first segment of the string **SHOULD** be interpreted as an identifier for a _version negotiation mechanism_.
 A version negotiation mechanism defines how a server will locate an appropriate resource version.
 Subsequent segments of the string **SHOULD** be interpreted as version negotiation arguments for the preceding mechanism.
 Collectively, this query parameter value is known as the _version identifier_.

 > Note: For example, a server may support both ID-based and time-based
 > mechanisms for requesting a resource version.
 The former mechanism would be